Close

 Assessment and reporting

 We use Herts for Learning to assess our children each term formally.
 HfL TAFs are used to support assessments in all year groups.
-We assess the pupil’s depth of understanding each half term and use this to forecast as to whether pupils are on track to meet our curriculum expectations for the end of the milestone.
+We assess the pupil’s depth of understanding and use this to forecast as to whether pupils are on track to meet our curriculum expectations for the end of the year.

 Monitoring, Evaluation and Improvement